WinterTechForum/skybar/README.md

 # skybar
 Skybar: Live code coverage engine

+Skybar shows you a web UI of your java code with live-updating per-line execution counts.

 ![Skybar](https://raw.githubusercontent.com/WinterTechForum/skybar/master/skybar.jpg)

 For a convenient toy app to try it out with, see [Skybar Demo](https://github.com/WinterTechForum/skybar-demo).